Numbers to consider:

-Software testing teams can vary greatly in size, position titles, technologies used on the project, and testing methodologies applied.
+Mobile QA testing teams can vary greatly in size, position titles, technologies used on the project, and testing methodologies applied.
 Regardless of that, the key unit of a quality assurance team has always been and remains a QA engineer (interchangeably called software tester or software testing engineer).
 This job title is rather broad and just from that word combination, you won’t get much information about one’s qualifications, professional experience, and tech stack.
 So, in case you ever come across a testing department that employs five software testers, most likely each of them does something different operating different technologies and tools.

-QA team roles and responsibilities
+QA mobile testing team roles and responsibilities

 The table below contains short descriptions of the most common members of QA teams in mobile software testing:

 |QA Lead||Manages all the testing activities in the team and delegates workload across engineers.
 QA Lead is responsible for high-level things associated with quality control, like the choice of testing strategy, resource planning and allocation, performance review of the team members, etc. Also, takes care of external communication with stakeholders and product owners to gather the project requirements and explain necessary changes to the top management if needed.|

 |Test Architect||This role is the highest technical position in the whole team.
 QA architect is required to carefully analyze application requirements and come up with the most fitting testing strategy and framework.
 Also provides support and consulting to the rest of the team, as well as to other product divisions aside QA.
 In order to be effective in this position, in-depth knowledge of software architecture, manual testing, and QA automation is required.|